-In this post, we will cover the 5 business types of business covered by the IRS: Sole Proprietorships, Partnerships, Corporations, S Corporations, and Limited Liability Companies.
-We will discuss each of these types of businesses, give insights into how the Latino/Immigrant populations fit into these businesses and help you figure out which one is right for you.
+In this post, we will cover the five business types of business covered by the IRS.
+We will also discuss each of these types of businesses, give insights into how the Latino/Immigrant populations fit into these businesses, and help you figure out which one is right for you.

 Defining Different Types of Business